 Toyota Matrix Review

-The 2013 Toyota Matrix ranks 30 out of 40 Affordable Small Cars.
-This ranking is based on our analysis of 50 published reviews and test drives of the Toyota Matrix, and our analysis of reliability and safety data.
+The 2013 Toyota Matrix ranks 34 out of 40 Affordable Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Toyota Matrix, as well as reliability and safety data.

 The 2013 Toyota Matrix is ranked:

-While the 2013 Toyota Matrix’s available all-wheel is rare in this class, test drivers don’t think it compensates for the Matrix’s mediocre performance and cheap interior.
+While the 2013 Toyota Matrix’s available all-wheel drive is rare in this class, auto reviewers don’t think it compensates for the Matrix’s mediocre performance and cheap interior.

-Most auto critics agree that the 2013 Toyota Matrix lags behind class leaders in the performance category.
-They say that power from the base 1.8-liter engine is just adequate.
-The optional 2.4-liter engine delivers more power for passing and merging on the highway, but test drivers are disappointed with its fuel economy ratings, particularly on models equipped with all-wheel drive.
+The 2013 Toyota Matix has a base 1.8 liter egnine and optional 2.4-liter engine.
+Critics say the base engine is slow, and that the optional engine gets poor fuel economy.
 All-wheel drive is uncommon for an affordable small car, and while it may be helpful on snowy roads, some reviewers say it does little to improve the Matrix's handling.
 With all-wheel drive, the Matrix averages 20/26 mpg city/highway.
-Without all-wheel drive, the base Matrix yields 25/32 mpg with an automatic transmission, which is less than what highly-ranked affordable small cars average.
+Without all-wheel drive, the base Matrix yields 25/32 mpg with an automatic transmission, which is poor for the class.
 The 2013 Matrix offers three transmissions: a standard five-speed manual and optional four- and five-speed automatics.
 Reviewers like the automatic transmissions most, but wish the four-speed had more gears like many rivals.
-Reviews of the Matrix’s handling are mixed.
-Some test drivers think the steering is accurate.
-Others report that the Matrix suffers from noseplow and body lean.
-Most test drivers say the brakes are strong.
-Though many reviewers aren't pleased with the Matrix's performance, the hatchback has an above-average reliability rating, which is important to consider if vehicle dependability is more important to you than speed and agility.
+Reviews of the Matrix’s handling are mixed, though most auto writers say the brakes are strong.
+Though many reviewers aren't pleased with the Matrix's performance, the hatchback has an above-average reliability rating.

-Reviewers complain that the 2013 Toyota Matrix is constructed with cheap interior materials, but also say that’s what they expect of an affordable small car.
-The Matrix is one of the most expensive models in its class, and it comes with a lot of standard features, including a USB port and Bluetooth.
+Reviewers complain that the 2013 Toyota Matrix is constructed with cheap interior materials.
+The Matrix comes with a lot of standard features, including a USB port and Bluetooth.
 However, features that are often available on competitors, such as parking sensors, navigation and a rearview camera, aren’t available on the Matrix at all.
 Though the Matrix has one of the largest cargo holds in its class, auto writers aren’t satisfied with its cabin space.
 They say that some drivers will want more legroom, and that the rear seats also lack legroom for adults.
 Reviewers do appreciate the Matrix’s ride height, which offers a nice view of the road, much like affordable compact SUVs.

 - "A front-drive S model with no options is the best choice in this lineup.
 That said, you can find more refined compact hatchbacks and wagons for about the same money." -- Consumer Guide (2012)